tc39/notes/es6/2014-01/jan-29.md

 YK: We should use the GitHub API to extract the comments for keeping the paper-trail.

-RWS: Agenda changes since last time
+RWN: Agenda changes since last time
     1. Add a designated reviewer.
     2. At step 3 and 4 there is a requirement to get an approval from the spec editor.

-RWS: Also managing spec in flight
+RWN: Also managing spec in flight

 YK: I'm going to work in that.